Mineral industry of Paraguay

 The mineral industry of Paraguay includes the production of cement, iron and steel, and petroleum derivatives.
 Paraguay has no known natural gas or oil reserves.
-To meet its crude oil and petroleum products demand, Paraguay relies completely on results of approximately 25400 oilbbl/d (bbl/d) (2006 est.).
+To meet its crude oil and petroleum products demand, Paraguay relies completely on imports of approximately 25400 oilbbl/d (bbl/d) (2006 est.).
 The mining sector contributes little to the country's economy, accounting for only 0.1% of its gross domestic production (GDP).

 Paraguay's tax exemptions on imports of equipment for natural gas and petroleum exploration, development, and production are expected to continue in the medium and long terms.
 Cement, natural gas, and petroleum investors have shown interest in the country, which could support continued economic growth and foreign direct investment (FDI) in new technologies well into the next decade.

 Production

 In 2006, Paraguay produced mostly cement, clays, iron ore, natural gas, pig iron, and steel.
 Paraguay's mineral reserves and resources were unidentified.